Wilberforce School: Student body

 Wilberforce is located in the greater Princeton area.
-The student body is drawn from a 30 mi radius, including students from Mercer, Middlesex, and Somerset counties in New Jersey as well as Bucks County, Pennsylvania.
-The student body is 51% male and 49% female, with 6% Latino/Hispanic, 10% African American, 24% Asian American, 5% Middle Eastern American, 3% Pacific Islander American, and 51% European American students.
-Families are drawn from a variety of Christian denominations including Protestant, Coptic, Messianic Jewish, Orthodox, and Roman Catholic.
+The student body is drawn from a 30 mi radius, including students from Mercer, Middlesex and Somerset counties in New Jersey as well as Bucks County, Pennsylvania.
+The student body is 51% male and 49% female.
+Families are drawn from a variety of Christian denominations including Protestant, Coptic, Non-denominational, Orthodox, and Roman Catholic.
 Thirty percent of students receive financial aid.
 Wilberforce students have consistently ranked in the 95th percentile in math and 92nd in verbal compared to national norms.
 Admissions is competitive and students wear uniforms.

 Educational philosophy

 "The Wilberforce School was founded to provide a distinctly Christian education characterized by academic excellence and joyful discovery within a classical framework."

 Classical framework

 The school emphasizes Classical education, including the trivium, the teaching of the classics, and study of Latin.
 Wilberforce applies the trivium by arguing that each academic discipline has three elements: a grammar (set of rules and vocabulary), a logic (organizing principles), and a rhetoric (discourses and applications).
 Each topic is taught using these three components: the factual knowledge, its interpretation, and its implications.
 The trivium is also used by Wilberforce to describe the developmental stages of learning.
 The lower school students, with their aptitude for memorization, focus on the grammar stage; the middle school, with the increased capability for abstract thought, emphasizes the logic stage; and the upper school, with greater eagerness to write and debate, enter the rhetoric stage.

 Wilberforce emphasizes "classic" works of art, literature, and history.
 The school defines a "classic" as "any work that every generation has read, studied, or cared about either because of its beauty and excellence or because of its influence and commentary on life."
 These works are memorized and recited in the grammar years, analyzed in the logic years, and debated in the rhetoric years.

 The study of the Latin language begins in Class Three (third grade) and is considered by the school to be an important tool for a number of reasons, including furthering the training of an ordered mind, providing the basis for half the words in the English language, aiding in the study of other European languages, and enabling the reading of many classic works in the original language.